 The remark that "If a man finds himself a passenger on a bus having attained the age of twenty-six, he can count himself a failure in life" has been widely attributed to British Prime Minister Margaret Thatcher--and at the same time the attribution widely contested.

-Considering the resulting debate it seems worth saying that those skeptical Thatcher ever made that remark point out that the quotation has been worded differently in various reports, that documentation of any one of those statements has been elusive, and that a very similar remark has been attributed to other figures long before Thatcher was Prime Minister, among them "socialite" Loelia Ponsonby ("Anyone seen in a bus over the age of thirty has been a failure in life"), who is herself suggested by some to have merely repeated someone else's words (with poet Brian Howard identified as such by one investigator).
+Considering the resulting debate it seems worth saying that those skeptical Thatcher ever made that remark point out that the quotation has been worded differently in various reports, that documentation of any one of those statements has been elusive, and that a very similar remark has been attributed to other figures long before Thatcher was Prime Minister, among them "socialite" Loelia Ponsonby ("Anyone seen in a bus over the age of thirty has been a failure in life"), who is herself suggested by some to have merely repeated someone else's words (with poet Brian Howard identified as that person by one investigator).

 However, it is also worth pointing out that the various forms of the quotation do not disprove that there was an original form of that statement; the absence of documentation does not mean that she did not say it, only that no one has yet found a possible form of the statement on the record; and that others had said it before does not mean that she did not repeat it herself, either exactly or in some form.